janulicny/sdcnd-traffic-signs-classification/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale, since I read in an comparison of that the best algorithms for this dataset that the conversion to grayscale did not hurt the performance.
-Also I wanted to reduce the size of the input into first layer since I was training on my laptop.
+As a first step, I decided to convert the images to grayscale, since I read in an comparison of the best algorithms for this dataset that the conversion to grayscale did not hurt the performance.
+Also, I wanted to reduce the size of the input into first layer since I was training on my laptop.

-Afterthat I apllied normalization, as was suggested during the course.
+After that, I apllied normalization, as was suggested during the course.
 I used the naive approach mentioned in the code template.
-NExt tme, I might use the normalization function included in scipy package
+Next tme, I might use the normalization function included in scipy package.

-Here is an example of a traffic sign image before and after preprocessing, the normalization cannot be seen, because pyplot's *imshow()* functions scales the inputs to 0-255 range.
+Here is an example of a traffic sign image before and after preprocessing, the normalization cannot be seen, because pyplot's *imshow()* function scales the inputs to 0-255 range.

 ![Traffic sign before preprocessing][image3]